KyleBastien/AirportLookupDistributedSystem/README.md

-# AirportLookupDistributedSystem
+﻿# AirportLookupDistributedSystem
 A Distributed System for looking up the Five Nearest Airport given a City and State.
 For SEGR-5520.

 ##Activity List

 ####places_client.c

-- [ ] Read arguments in main
+- [x] Read arguments in main
-- [ ] Call placesprog_1 function to connect to places_server.c (server) and pass lat/long arguments
+- [x] Call placesprog_1 function to connect to places_server.c (server) and pass lat/long arguments
-- [ ] This returns back a placeslist (defined in places.x)
+- [x] This returns back a placeslist (defined in places.x)
-- [ ] Each node in the list has a code, name, state, distance, and *next.
+- [x] Each node in the list has a code, name, state, distance, and *next.
-- [ ] Print out the list
+- [x] Print out the list

 ####places_svc.c

-- [ ] Add code to do the following:
+- [x] Add code to do the following:
 - [x] Read places2k.txt
 - [x] Parse the line that is read and store in a place structure
 - [x] Create prefix tree